edgexfoundry/edgex-docs/docs_src/microservices/device/V3Migration.md

-# V2 Migration Guide
+# V3 Migration Guide

-!!! edgey "EdgeX 2.0"
+!!! warning
-For the EdgeX 2.0 (Ireland) release there are many backward breaking changes.
-These changes require custom Device Services and custom device profiles to be migrated.
-This section outlines the necessary steps for this migration.
+    Updates to this migration guide for V3 are still pending.
+Content/structure below is from V2

 ## Custom Device Services

 ### Configuration

+!!! warning
+    Updates to this migration guide for V3 are still pending.
+Content/structure below is from V2

 The migration of any Device Service's configuration starts with migrating configuration common to all EdgeX services.
 See the [V2 Migration of Common Configuration](../../configuration/V2MigrationCommonConfig) section for details.
 The remainder of this section focuses on configuration specific to Device Services.